- Distance from Washington, D.C.: 49 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Just an hour outside of Washington DC, you'll find a riverside paradise at Tarara winery, where the tasting room is banked by country gardens.
-Take in the sights with a first sip of their top-selling white, an alluring fruity blend of varietals.
+1Just an hour outside of Washington, D.C., you'll find a riverside paradise at Tarara winery, where the tasting room is banked by country gardens.
+Take in the sights with a sip of their top-selling white, an alluring fruity blend of varietals.

-2.Swing into the town of Leesburg, where the historic downtown is truly walkable, to indulge in dessert before dinner.
-At Mom's Apple Pie Bakery go for the shop's namesake to guarantee satisfaction or try any other of its more than 20 varieties.
-(220 Loudoun Street SE Leesburg, VA 20175)
+2Swing into the town of Leesburg, where the historic downtown is truly walkable, to indulge in dessert before dinner.
+At Mom's Apple Pie Bakery go for the shop's namesake to guarantee satisfaction or try any other of its more than twenty varieties.

-6.Dining at the Inn at Little Washington is a life-changing experience for many a foodie, thanks to the stellar service and multi-course delights dished out by legendary chef Patrick O'Connell.
-If you can nail down a reservation here in advance, set aside several hours and about $350/person as a minimum; but don't try to stop by without a table already booked.
+6Dining at The Inn at Little Washington is a life-changing experience for foodies, thanks to the stellar service and multi-course delights dished out by legendary chef Patrick O'Connell.
+If you can nail down a reservation here in advance, set aside several hours and about $350 per person as a minimum.
+But don't try to stop by without a table already booked.

-7.If you're shut out at the inn, don't despair—continue on to Winchester for a brief break from the vino with a cold beer and a creamy bite of the inventive fried avocado roll at Awabi Sushi, located on the highly strollable downtown promenade of Old Town.
+7If you're shut out at the inn, don't despair—continue on to Winchester for a brief break from the vino with a cold beer and a creamy bite of the inventive fried avocado roll at Awabi Sushi (111 S. Loudoun St.; 540-686-7432), located on the highly strollable downtown promenade of Old Town.

 Where to Stay

-A more stately taste of the Old Dominion's riding culture comes courtesy of the Red Fox Inn (rooms from $235/night), where antique four-poster beds fit in perfectly at this 1728-built property.
+A more stately taste of the Old Dominion's riding culture comes courtesy of The Red Fox Inn and Tavern (rooms from $235/night), where antique four-poster beds fit in perfectly at this 1728-built property.

 When to Go